phidatahq/phidata/README.md

 <details>

-<summary><h3>Build an LLM App using Streamlit, FastApi and PgVector</h3></summary>
+<summary><h3>Build an AI App using Streamlit, FastApi and PgVector</h3></summary>

-Templates are **pre-built AI Apps** that can be used as a starting point for your own AI.
+Phidata provides templates for **pre-built AI Apps** that you can use as a starting point.
 The general workflow is:

 - Create your codebase using a template: `phi ws create`
 - Run your app locally: `phi ws up dev:docker`
 - Run your app on AWS: `phi ws up prd:aws`

-Let's build an **LLM App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.

-> Read the full tutorial <a href="https://docs.phidata.com/quickstart" target="_blank" rel="noopener noreferrer">here</a>.
+Let's build an **AI App** using GPT-4 as the LLM, Streamlit as the chat interface, FastApi as the backend and PgVector for knowledge and storage.
+Read the full tutorial <a href="https://docs.phidata.com/ai-app/run-local" target="_blank" rel="noopener noreferrer">here</a>.

-- Create your codebase
+### Step 1: Create your codebase

 Create your codebase using the `llm-app` template pre-configured with FastApi, Streamlit and PgVector.